A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs

-which acts on $(k+1)\log(N)$ qubits.
 We focus first on the $k$-th boundary operator, as the $(k+1)$-th will follow as a simple modification of the former.
-We see that this operator projects from a $k$-simplex onto a $(k-1)$-simplex, where the final register storing $\ket{\bar{0}}$ denotes the missing vertex.
+Under the compact mapping, we represent the $k$-th boundary operator at scale $i$ as

+where the ket (output) registers act on $k\log(N+1)$ qubits and the bra (input) act on $(k+1)\log(N+1)$ qubits.
+This operator projects from a $k$-simplex in the complex at scale $i$ onto the resulting $(k-1)$-chain.